1nsp1r3rnzt/pblog/content/blog/2025-05-29-lessons-from-compassion-bloom.md

 ## Heartfelt Gratitude

 Deep gratitude to **Thom Bond** for his compassionate presence and the visionary foundation he has built through this work.
-I’m also thankful for the **CGN dedicated team**, whose care, coordination, and support made this transformative experience possible behind the scenes.
+I’m also thankful for the **GCN dedicated team**, whose care, coordination, and support made this transformative experience possible behind the scenes.

 Sharing the facilitation journey with **Lisa** has been a gift.
 Thanks for your trust, patience, and commitment which were vital to sustaining the space we created.
-I'm also grateful for **Rozalind**, whose warm presence and soulful flute music brought beauty and calm to our sessions!
+I'm also grateful for **Rozalind**, whose warm presence and soulful flute music brought beauty and calm to our initial sessions!

 Finally, heartfelt thanks to the **CompassionBloom group participants**.
 Your presence, honesty, and willingness to explore compassion together have touched me deeply.
 Walking this path with you has been an honor I’ll carry forward.